randyrossi/vicii-kawari/README.md

 This is a matter of opinion.
 Some people consider FPGA hardware that 'mimicks' real hardware simply another form of emulation.

 ## Will HDMI make my C64 look like an emulator?
 Yes.
 The pixel perfect look of HDMI output will resemble an emulator.
-This may not be desirable by some.
-There is no attempt to add any video processing to make HDMI look like a CRT (scanlines, curve, etc.)  If you want the look of a CRT, you should chose the Composite/VGA options and use a real CRT.
+However, the default display mode applies half brightness to alternating lines, yeilding a raster line effect.
+Other than that, there is no effort to make HDMI look like a CRT.
+If you want the look of a CRT, you should chose the Composite/VGA options and use a real CRT (and turn off rasterline effect).
 Also, the resolution will not match an HDMI monitor's native resolution so there will always be some scaling taking place.

 ## Will HDMI/VGA add delay to the video output?
 There is no frame buffer for video output.
 However, there is a single raster line buffer necessary to double the 15khz horizontal frequency.
 Although this adds a very small delay, it is a tiny fraction of the frame rate and is imperceivable by a human.
 For HDMI, any additional latency will be from the monitor you use.
-Most TVs have a 'game mode' that turns off extra processing that can introduce latency and it is recommended you use that feature.
+Most TVs have a 'game mode' that turns off extra processing that can introduce latency and it is highly recommended you use that feature.

 ## Do light pens work?
 Yes.
 However, light pens only work using analog modes (Composite/VGA) and only on a real CRT.
 (LCD or HDMI monitors will not work with light pens.)

 ## This is more expensive.
 Why not just buy a real one?
 If you need a VIC-II to replace a broken one, you should just buy one off eBay.
 This project is for fun/interest and would certainly cost more than just buying the real thing.
 However, there are some advantages to using VICII-Kawari:

 * No 'VSP' bug
-* Configurable color palette
+* Configurable color palette (4096 color space, two 16 palettes available)
 * No need for a working clock circuit
 * Can software switch between NTSC and PAL
+* An 80 column mode and new graphics modes
 * It's not an almost 40 year old device that may fail at any time

 Also, since the core is open source, hobbyests can add their own interesting new features (i.e. a math co-processor, more sprites, more colors, a new graphics mode, a display address translator, etc) See [FORKING.md](FORKING.md) for some a list of possible add-ons.